Image Data

 Any image you want to display in the wiki needs to be uploaded to the wiki first.
 This is a straightforward process using the 'Upload file' utility which you can find in the menu to the left of the screen.
 Note that this is called upload file, not upload image, as you can also upload some other file types.

-There is a 32MB limit to the size of a file that can be uploaded, but there is a 12.5 Mega Pixels limit on image files.
+There is a 32MB limit to the size of a file that can be uploaded, but there is also a 12.5 Mega Pixels limit on image files.
 Above that and thumbnails of the image are unable to be created for display.
 12.5Mp relates to the absolute size of the file, not a compressed file size, so 4Mp wide x 3Mp high would be acceptable as would 12Mp x 1Mp, but not 6Mp x 3Mp.

 It is worth mentioning here too that this wiki is not intended to be a repository for high-quality images, so while reducing an image down to a size that meets the above requirements, it also meets the wiki objective of presenting an adequate image, as well as providing additional information as to where a higher resolution image may be able to be sourced from.